Code-Institute-Submissions/colmhaugh-GolfShop_JuneResub/README.md

 **Admin goals:**

 All the goals of the first time visitors and site members also apply for the admin.
-The admin has additional user stories to manage the categories of the recipes.
+The admin has additional user stories to manage the categories of the golf accessories.
 1. As an admin, I want to be able to add, edit and delete an item to the website.
 2. As an admin, I want to be able to approve a message before it is displayed in the website.